 Tattooing is a vocation that attracts many but is mastered by few.
-Often there is a lot of glam and drama that television shows and such bring to a career that is often grueling, unfulfilled, and financially insecure.
-That being said those that can stick out the worst of it often enjoy their jobs immensely.
+Often there is a lot of glam and drama that television shows can bring to a career that is often grueling, unfulfilled and financially insecure.
+That being said, those that can stick out the worst of it often enjoy their jobs immensely.
 This is something that is a passion and requires a lifelong commitment as well as learning.
 Simply deciding to be an artist and buying a machine doesn't make you a tattoo artist, it makes you an idiot with a machine.
 Though there are some self taught geniuses out there most have worked very hard to learn their craft and have spent years working with more experienced artists to get there.

 Learning to be a tattoo artist is to be humble.
 The day you think you know everything you should walk away because you will never get any better with that attitude.
 You are the instrument that is permanently changing someones life and you should be humble, because out of however many thousands of others they could have chosen they chose you.
 Understanding that is a pretty life affirming moment in learning to tattoo.
 It isn't just about slapping an image in skin and getting paid, especially not to the person getting tattooed; even if getting paid is the name of the game in the end.
 If you want to learn how to be a tattoo artist you have to be humble because you're going to need to beg and work from the bottom to get a foot in the industry if you're lucky.